Overview

 What to Expect

-Mastering Cardano is structured as a ten-chapter reference written in AsciiDoc, readable directly in the browser through the GitHub repository or as a compiled ebook.
-The five reading paths make the book navigable despite its breadth, letting readers skip to topics relevant to their goals rather than working through every chapter sequentially.
+Mastering Cardano is structured as a ten-chapter reference.
+It is readable in the browser straight from the GitHub repository, or as a compiled ebook.
+The five reading paths make the book navigable despite its length.
+Readers can pick the path that matches their goal instead of working through every chapter in order.

-The writing style reflects the authors' academic backgrounds while remaining accessible to non-specialists.
-Technical concepts are introduced progressively, building from foundational blockchain principles to advanced smart contract development.
-Readers interested in building on Cardano will find dedicated chapters complementing the broader ecosystem of development guides, while those focused on delegation and pool management can use the stake pool chapter alongside existing staking guides.
+The writing reflects the authors' academic backgrounds, but it stays accessible to non-specialists.
+Technical ideas are introduced step by step, building from the basics of how a blockchain works up to the details of writing smart contracts.
+Readers interested in building on Cardano will find chapters that complement the broader collection of development guides.
+Those who care mainly about staking can use the stake pool chapter on its own.